ethanWallace/nextjs-webcomponent-hydration/README.md

 ```

 As soon as the browser parses the template shadowroot tag, it is replaced with a #shadow-root fragment and its content placed there automatically.
-If react now starts with its hydration phase, the element tree is now fully compatible to the one we declared in the `pages/index.tsx`.
+If react now starts with its hydration phase, the element tree is back to its fully compatible form, as the one we declared in the `pages/index.tsx`.

 DOM after parsing and before react hydration: